-Registration Fee - \$100.00

-Billed Expenses- can be applied to Financial Aid 4 25 000
+Billed Expenses- can be applied to Financial Aid

 Tuition Fee \$ 27000

-Textbooks and Technology Ф О 4 7 5

-(Students may purchase or rent books elsewhere) \$ 2475
+Textbooks and Technology (Students may purchase or rent textbooks elsewhere) \$ 2475

-Other \$ 1036
+Other \$ 994

-Other expenses include uniforms (2 sets), malpractice insurance, Chromebook, privacy screen, graduation fee, and compliance screening.
+Other cost includes uniforms (2 sets), malpractice insurance, laptop, privacy screen, graduation fee, and compliance screening.
+Students may purchase laptop elsewhere.

-Other expenses to be paid by the student:
+Non Billed expenses to be paid by the student:

-Physical Exam and Immunization - \$150

-BLS for HealthCare Providers - \$19.99
+Physical Exam and Immunization - \$150 BLS for HealthCare Providers - \$19.99

-(Note: the cost for the expenses listed above, were the costs at the time of the catalog production and from single third party providers.
+(Note: the cost for the expenses listed above, were the costs at the time of the catalog production and from single third-party providers.
 Fee may differ at the time the expenses are incurred)